Interval counters — calculate interval messages

 • datetime — print the user-formatted begin or end time into the interval according to the specified timezone

-• parameter — copy parameter value from the message into the interval. "method" defines which encountered valid message to use for the parameter source — either first, last, distinct or each.
-When distinct method is specified, the result of the counter will be an array of distinct parameter values.
-When each method is specified, the result of the counter will be an array of parameter values.
+• parameteradd parameter value from the message into the interval. "method" defines which encountered valid message to use for the parameter source — either first, last, distinct or each.
+When distinct method is specified, the result of the counter will be an array of distinct parameter values encountered in device messages.
+When each method is specified, the result of the counter will be an array of parameter values for all device messages.

 • active — set counter value to "true"/"false" reflecting the current state of unfinished interval.
 Applicable only for automatic intervals calculation or in manual mode when the "to" border in the request is unset.
 Will always return "false" for all intervals except for the last one.
 Will return "true" for the last interval if it is not yet finished.
 Once the interval becomes inactive based on the selector criteria, the counter will return "false".
 It can be used to trigger events that should run when some action finishes or changes state — e.g. leaving the geofence, finishing a trip, etc. "true" value can automatically change to "false" for timed out intervals with non-zero max_inactive interval selector configuration property.